 Defects also provided some interesting insights, with the range of potential defects being far greater than critical errors.
 The most of them all?
 Driver voh being lower than receiver vih at 22%.
 Do any of these look familiar to you?

 What I found most fascinating as we neared the completion of our 2-year study is the commonality between the design errors.
 It’s not like design team is making one-off mistakes here and there.
 There were hundreds of different schematics in this study, and all of them had the same design-breaking flaws.

-I don't necessarily think it’s the ’s fault.
+I don't necessarily think it’s the designer’s fault.
 There’s just too much ground to cover in today’s schematic design reviews.
 When it comes to meeting a release window, errors are going to slip through the cracks.
 Overall, there’s just way too many human-based variables to consider in the schematic review process.
 How do you ever know what caused a design flaw to slip through to manufacturing?

 Practical Solutions for Designers

 After concluding our 2-year long study, we noticed a trend with the most frequent design errors - they all involved power nets, programmable devices, and improper pullup/down resistors.
 Schematic analysis tools aside, we’ve compiled 8 practical tips for designers to keep in mind the next time they are designing a schematic to hopefully avoid some or all of these design-breaking errors.

 - When designing your schematic, make sure that each required printed circuit board voltage has a defined power source with a consistent net name, otherwise you might risk the chance of misconnects if names aren’t exactly the same.